 - Local reactions for SCIg therapy are common and expected

-- Recommended infusion site areas
+- Recommended site areas

-- Abdomen
+- · Abdomen

 - Thigh

-- Upper arm
+- · Upper arm

-- Side of upper leg/hip
+- · Upper leg/hip

 - Never infuse into areas where the skin is tender, bruised, red, or hard.
 Avoid infusing into scars or stretch marks

-- Infuse Hizentra into a maximum of eight sites simultaneously; or up to 12 consecutively per infusion.
+- Infuse Hizentra into a maximum of 8 sites simultaneously; or up to 12 consecutively per infusion.
 Infusion sites should be at least 2 inches apart

 - Change the actual site of infusion with each administration

-Considerations for minimizing site reactions
+Tips for minimizing site reactions

 • Choose the correct needle length to ensure the needle is in subcutaneous tissue.
-Common needle lengths available:^{6,7}
+Common needle lengths available 5,6

-- Choosing a needle that is too short may result in leakage or irritation at the site6 - Using a needle that is too long may cause pain/discomfort7 - Dry insertion technique is recommended7
+- Choosing a needle that is too short may result in leakage or irritation at the site5 - Using a needle that is too long may cause pain/discomfort6 - Dry insertion technique is recommended6